On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Introduction

 \section{Introduction}

-Data-driven decision support systems hold a promise to revolutionize decision making in various areas ranging from medicine to policy making.
-With the increasing amount of available data it becomes clear that the old paradigm "one-size-fits-all" is no longer satisfactory and modern decision-support systems need to recognize heterogeneity in the data to allow personalized decision-making \citep{Athey2017, Kosorok2019}.
-Recognition of this emerging field has led causal inference and computer science research communities to develop techniques for heterogeneous treatment effects (or conditional average treatment effect - CATE) estimation, which has been applied in medicine and the social sciences \citep{vanderLaan2014, Imai2013, Athey2016, Luedtke2016a, Kunzel2019, Foster2019, Kennedy2020a, Nie2021}. \\
+Data-driven decision support systems hold a promise to revolutionize decision-making in various areas ranging from medicine to policy-making.
+With the increasing amount of available data, it becomes clear that the old paradigm of "one-size-fits-all" is no longer satisfactory and modern decision-support systems need to recognize heterogeneity in the data to allow personalized decision-making \citep{Athey2017, Kosorok2019}.
+Recognition of this emerging field has led causal inference and computer science research communities to develop techniques for heterogeneous treatment effects (or conditional average treatment effect - CATE) estimation, which has been applied in medicine and the social sciences \citep{vanderLaan2014, Imai2013, Athey2016, Luedtke2016a, Kunzel2019, Curth2020, Nie2021, Kennedy2023, Foster2023}. \\

-The vast majority of the causal inference literature focuses on estimation of the average treatment effect, averaged across the whole population.
+The vast majority of the causal inference literature focuses on the estimation of the average treatment effect, averaged across the whole population.
 In contrast, the CATE expresses the treatment effect as a function of a set of observable features.
 This has a number of advantages.
-For example, it allows to identify sub-populations in which the intervention is particularly beneficial or harmful.
+For example, it allows the identification of sub-populations in which the intervention is particularly beneficial or harmful.
 Furthermore, it is often believed to be better transportable between studies \citep{Dahabreh2020}.
 However, CATE estimation is more ambitious than the classical problem of estimating the average treatment effect in the whole population.
 Whereas the latter summarizes the treatment effect into a single number, the former is an infinite-dimensional response curve in function of covariate values. \\

-Some of the most prominent methods for CATE estimation developed in recent years are T-Learner \citep{Kunzel2019}, DR-Learner \citep{Kennedy2020a} and R-Learner \citep{Nie2021}.
+Some of the most prominent methods for CATE estimation developed in recent years are T-Learner \citep{Kunzel2019}, DR-Learner \citep{Kennedy2023} and R-Learner \citep{Nie2021}.
 These different learners have been developed from very different perspectives, making the literature opaque on what are the precise relations between these learners.
 While they all intend to deliver estimates of the CATE, it is for instance unclear what they deliver when these distinct learners are optimized over a function class that does not contain the CATE. \\